EzyWebwerkstaden/Docs/docs/guidlines/git.md

 In general a PR should be signed off (using the :shipit: `:shipit:` emoticon) by the Subject Matter Expert (SME) of that code.
 For example, a change to the Banana project should be signed off by `@MrMonkey`, and not by `@MrsGiraffe`.
 If you don't know the SME, please talk to one of the engineering leads and they will be happy to help you identify the SME.
 Of course, sometimes it's the SME who is making a change, in which case a secondary person will have to sign off on the change (e.g. `@JuniorMonkey`).

-To commit the PR to the repo **do not use the Big Green Button**.
-Instead, do a typical push that you would use with Git (e.g. local pull, rebase, merge, push).

 ### Branch strategy

 In general: